Minority shareholders denounce Brazil's Americanas for 'multi-billion fraud'

 "Calling it 'inconsistencies' is nothing more than an attempt to use a euphemism for a multi-billion fraud that not only destroyed the assets of shareholders but also undermined the credibility of Brazil's capital markets," Abradin said in a document seen by Reuters.

-CVM had already announced that it was opening three probes into the retailer.
-The company, meanwhile, formed an independent committee to investigate the matter.
+CVM had already announced three probes into the retailer.
+The company, meanwhile, formed an independent committee to investigate.

+Directors at the retailer sold around 215 million reais ($42.15 million) in Americanas shares between July and September, according to regulatory filings.
+Controlling shareholders and members of the board did not sell relevant share volumes.

+Americanas announced Sergio Rial would replace former CEO Miguel Gutierrez after almost 30 years at Americanas in a securities filing on Aug.
+19.

 Rial, in a meeting with investors on Thursday, attributed the inconsistencies to differences in accounting for the financial cost of bank loans and debt with suppliers.
 Accountants, however, are still trying to figure out details.